OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-059.md

 ## Psalm 59:2

-> Rescue me from those who practice injustice,
+> Deliver me from those who commit injustice,
-> And save me from men of bloodshed.
+> And save me from violent men.

 ---

 ## Psalm 59:3

-> For behold, they have set an ambush for my life;
+> For behold, they have laid a trap for my life;
 > Fierce men attack me,
-> Not for my wrongdoing nor for my sin, Lord,
+> Not because of any wrongdoing or sin of mine, Lord,

 ## Psalm 59:4

-> For no guilt of mine, they run and take their stand against me.
+> Without any guilt on my part, they run and take their stand against me.
-> Stir Yourself to help me, and see!
+> Rouse Yourself to help me, and see!

 ## Psalm 59:5

-> You, Lord God of armies, the God of Israel,
+> You, Lord God of hosts, the God of Israel,
-> Awake to punish all the nations;
+> Awake to bring justice to all the nations;
-> Do not be gracious to any who deal treacherously in wrongdoing.
+> Show no favour to those who act treacherously in wrongdoing.

 > Selah